 It’s no secret that we love Raccoon Creek State Park (just 30 minutes west of the city).
 So much so, that one day just doesn’t seem to cut it.
 All that hiking, swimming, and mountain biking can really tucker you out.
 Welp, might as well settle in after a long day of adventure.
 And seriously, you have options, no matter how “campy” you are.
 Don’t like dirt?
 Reserve a cabin or lakeside lodge.
 Like the camping community?
 Set yourself up at one of the 172 modern sites, complete with flushing toilets and a warm shower (niiiice).
 But if you’re set on the wild, settle into the simple Sioux Rustic Campground or apply for a limited spot along the 19 miles of backpacking trails.

 Cherry Springs State Park is nowhere near Pittsburgh.
 Actually, it’s nowhere near anything.
 And that’s what makes it so special.
 It has proven to be one of darkest places on East Coast, making it the ultimate stargazing getaway (seriously, you can’t see stars like these in the Burgh).
-Pack in the telescope and a few star charts before road-tripping the three-to-four-hour journey to Potter County (North Central PA).
-Lay back and take in the stunning, expansive Milky Way.
+Pack the telescope and a few star charts before road-tripping the three-to-four-hour journey to Potter County (North Central PA).
+Then lay a blanket down and take in the stunning, expansive Milky Way.
 And when your eyes get heavy, turn in at one of the 30 campsites.